Leadership & Scholarship Opportunities

 Student Director on the OAFP Board of Directors

 The student director works with other members of the board to ensure that OAFP activities are focused appropriately to achieve the Academy’s mission and strategic plan.
-He or she serves as a member of the OAFP board representing Ohio’s medical students through attendance at board meetings by contributing to the discussion and representing the student voice.
+They serve as a member of the OAFP board representing Ohio’s medical students through attendance at board meetings by contributing to the discussion and representing the student voice.
 The student director should also serve as a resource to fellow students and encourage involvement in the OAFP among peers.
 A student alternate director will also be elected in the event of unavoidable absence of the student director, to serve with full voting privileges.

 The student director and alternate director serve a one-year term from August to August each year.